 - Add a little text (optional)

 - Add music (optional) and remember © Copyright.
-Apps may include holiday tunes for you.
+Apps may include royalty free or copyright free tunes for you.

 A reminder.
 If you have people who are not big on social media make sure you share a link via email.
 Or when you visit family who are not online, remember to sit down and show them with their own personal movie premiere!
 This kind of share might bring a real touch of magic to someone’s day.